bsalvania/Lab-Report-1/report3/cse-15l-lab-report-3.md

 Here is the result of compiling and running the tests for my new repository:
 ![Image](logInAndRun.jpg)

-Here is the result of combining all these steps to copy the whole directory and run the tests in one line:
+Here is the result of combining all these steps to copy the whole directory and run the tests in one line (two images below):
 ![Image](OneLine1.jpg)
 ![Image](OneLine2.jpg)